saturdaifever/PluginsParty/readme.md

 python src/pluginsparty.py --model gpt-4 --temperature 0.8 --instruction-role user --cli
 ```

-## Internal Commands
+## Internal commands

-In addition to interacting with language models and plugins, the program provides internal commands that users can use to perform specific actions.
-These commands are:
+ In addition to interacting with language models and plugins, the AI pluginsparty project provides internal commands

-This is a command /m that displays the entire message history, including both user input and assistant responses.
+ 1. `/m`: The `/m` command allows users to view the list of messages exchanged between the user and the model.

  2. `/!`: Execute last code block.
 Prompt user for confirmation before executing.
 If confirmation is provided, system executes code block as system command and displays output.
-Useful for running code snippets provided by assistant
+Useful for running code snippets provided by assistant.

-The /register command registers a new plugin with the program.
-It takes the form /register <plugin_url>.
-Once entered, the program will retrieve the plugin's manifest, instructions, and operations from the specified URL and register it for use.
+ 3. `/register`: The `/register` command allows users to register a new plugin while conversing.
+The format of the command is `/register <plugin_url>`.
+When this command is entered, the pluginsparty will fetch the plugin's manifest, instructions, and operations from the provided URL and register the plugin for use.

+ These internal commands enhance the user experience by providing quick access to useful features and actions within the pluginsparty.

 ## Directory Structure